rabi443/online_job_portal-in-Laravel-php/README.md

 # Steps to push your project whole folder in github.
-step-1:Create repository.
+step-1: Create repository.

-step-2:In your terminal or command prompt, go to your project directory then,
+step-2: In your terminal or command prompt, go to your project directory then,
         run command : git init

-step-3:Add GitHub Remote Repository
+step-3: Add GitHub Remote Repository
-        Copy the remote URL from GitHub (e.g., https://github.com/username/project_name.git), and run command : git remote add origin https://github.com/username/project_name.git step-4:Make sure your project has a .gitignore file, if not, create one and add this:
+        Copy the remote URL from GitHub (e.g., https://github.com/username/project_name.git), and run command : git remote add origin https://github.com/username/project_name.git

+step-4: Make sure your project has a .gitignore file, if not, create one and add this:
         /vendor
         /node_modules
         .env